 Why is employer branding important?

-When you consider that more than half of job seekers abandon their pursuit of a company after reading negative reviews, it becomes clear why having a stellar reputation is crucial for your company’s recruitment success.
+When it comes to attracting job seekers, the data shows that many of them are using online reviews to inform their search.
+When you learn that more than half of job seekers abandon their pursuit of a company after reading negative reviews, it becomes clear why having a stellar reputation is crucial for your company’s recruitment success.

 How do you create an employer branding strategy?

 Clearly, your employer brand is important.
-And the good news is that you can take action to build a great brand and share it with job seekers.
+And the good news is that you can take action to build a great brand and share it with job seekers and employees alike.
 Let’s go over five of our best employer branding tips.

-The number one factor that affects employer branding is the candidate experience, which is the experience a candidate has with a potential employer throughout the hiring process, from job posting to job offer.
+The number one factor that affects employer branding when it comes to hiring is the candidate experience, or the experience a candidate has with a potential employer throughout the hiring process, from job posting to job offer.

-Pro tip: Maintain a positive candidate experience for all applicants – whether you hire them or not.
+Pro tip: Maintain a positive candidate experience for all applicants whether you hire them or not.
 For example, don’t “ghost” candidates you’ve rejected.
 Instead, send a polite message informing them that they haven’t been selected to move forward in the hiring process.
+You can automate rejections to unqualified candidates in CareerPlug!

 Check out the video below from CareerPlug’s Senior Director of People, Natalie Morgan, to learn more about creating a great candidate experience.